-Summer is when you want to spend as much time outside as possible, but heat waves can make this difficult.
+With national parks facing record-high temperatures, hikers must arm themselves with these crucial tips to stay cool and safe on the trails.
+Summer is when you want to spend as much time outside as possible, but heat waves make this difficult.
 That doesn’t mean you shouldn’t go enjoy a day in nature.
 You just need to be prepared.
 If you don’t take precautions while hiking in hot weather, your body may suffer from dehydration, heat exhaustion or even heat stroke.

-We just returned from our road trip through the deserts of West Texas and New Mexico and I’m so glad we were prepared for hiking in the hot sun because it was HOT.
+During our road trip through the deserts of West Texas and New Mexico and was so glad we were prepared for hiking in the hot sun because it was HOT.
 I also shared with you how several years ago I seriously struggled when hiking in the heat of Bryce Canyon… I thought I was going to die from heat exhaustion.
 Since then we’ve learned a lot and I’ve discovered a love of desert hikes.
 It’s all about properly planning and taking your time.

 To keep cool, safe and healthy on your next hike in the heat follow these tips that will help you have an enjoyable hike no matter what the day’s temperature is like!